-Nepal Cultural Tour
+Nepal: Cultural Tour

 This classic Himalayan adventure allows you to experience the spectacular mountain country of Nepal.
 In your two-week adventure, you will view the daily lives of the Nepalese people by visiting ancient city-states, remote hilltop villages, Hindu temples and Buddhist monasteries – all among the spectacular scenery of the world’s highest mountains.

-Walk a part of the world-famous Annapurna Circuit
+Trek part of the world-famous Annapurna Circuit

 We’ll start with several days of touring the Kathmandu Valley, visiting ancient religious sites and archeological masterpieces.
 And, since a trip to Nepal cannot be complete without seeing Mt.
 Everest, we will pay homage to the highest mountain in the world by taking a private chartered flight around it.